Reunion Guide

 CRITICAL

-Get a copy of the contact information for your class from the alumni database.
+Get a copy of the contact information for your class from the alumni database by contacting Harlan.

 Decide whether to retain outside reunion organizer.